Maths

 “Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.” – National Curriculum

-In line with the National Curriculum we want our children at Fieldhead Carr Primary School to have:
+In line with the National Curriculum, our children at Fieldhead Carr Primary School learn:

 • fluency (rapid and accurate recall and application of facts and concepts)